MRA logo

 • Road Surface Temperature

-USE OF THE DATA
+USE OF THE DATA – FSAE TTC LICENSE AGREEMENT

-FINANCIAL DETAILS AND REGISTRATION
+FINANCIAL DETAILS AND MEMBER SCHOOL REGISTRATION

 Finances are overseen by FSAE Design Judge Doug Milliken, who wrote the following:

-Hello to FSAE Teams from Doug Milliken:
+Hello to FSAE/FS Teams from Doug Milliken:

 At the request of Dr. Bob Woods (UTA), Dr. Edward Kasprzak (MRA) and Mr. Denny Trimble (UW), I have agreed to keep track of funds to support force and moment tire testing at Calspan.
 For their part, our good friends at Calspan's Tire Research Facility have agreed to run the tests at a special "student" rate.